mitrais-cdc-js/Loopback-AssetsManagement/DoD.md

 1. The team has completed all the tasks in the PBI
 2. Acceptance criteria is fulfilled.
 3. Deployed in staging server.

+# DoD of Sprint.
+A sprint can be considered as Done when successfully deliver at least one story to DONE